 When the COVID-19 pandemic emerged in December 2019 at the Wuhan City of China, nobody ever thought that it would alter the normalcy of every sphere of the world.
-As the pandemic brought about – loss of lives, many employees were laid off from their 9 to 5 jobs.
+As the pandemic brought about – loss of lives, many employees were laid off from their 9 to 5 jobs, and this article explains The Impact of COVID-19 on the Popularity of Forex Trading in SA.

 Not only that, the economies of both developed and developing nations are in a recession like the Great Depression or even worse.